tomcircuit/hd6309sbc/readme.md

 Version 1 of the SBC has the following features:

- - 3 MHz Hitachi HD63C09 microprocessor w/ external clock
+ - 3 MHz Hitachi HD63C09 microprocessor
  - 64KB RAM (2x 32KB SRAM)
  - 32KB EPROM (27C256)
- - Parallel Interface & Timers (Zilog  Z8536 CIO)   Dual Serial Channels (Zilog Z85C30 SCC)   Realtime Clock (Epson RTC7301)  w/ CR2032 backup SPI-mode micro-SD memory card   USB slave (FTDI FT230XS) connected to SCC Ch.
+ - Parallel Interface & Timers (Zilog Z8536 CIO)
+ - Dual Serial Channels (Zilog Z85C30 SCC)
+ - Realtime Clock (Epson RTC7301)  w/ CR2032 backup
+ - SPI-mode micro-SD memory card
+ - USB slave (FTDI FT230XS) connected to SCC Ch.
 A

-Hardware wise, the short-term goal is met: it all functions and seems to be working as intended.
+Hardware wise, the short-term goal is met: it all functions and works as intended.
+Several people have built this SBC from the files I provided, and the feedback has been helpul.

 The long-term goal is to make a companion card that mates with the stacking 'expansion port' connector that provides more functionality - particularly towards the stretch software-goal (NitrOS-9).
 Therefore, some sort of video display, keyboard interface, and perhaps some larger store of memory (and associated MMU).